 Updated April 4, 2018

-Frank Answers: I commend you for reciting the creeds of the Church even if you don’t understand everything in the creeds.
-By reciting the Creed we identify with the faith of the Church even if we have difficulties with some particulars.
+We’ll get to the resurrection body.
+But first I want to commend you for reciting the creeds of the Church even if you don’t believe everything in the creeds.
+By reciting the creeds we identify with the faith of the Church even if we have difficulties with some particulars.
 We teach children the creeds in the expectation that their faith will seek understanding as they mature.
 It’s the same for us adults.
 We don’t necessarily understand every article of faith, but we trust that we will increase in understanding as learning and experience increase.

 The Creeds are a distillation of what’s most important to our faith.
 When it comes to the so-called “after life,” people have all kinds of notions about this.
 Some people believe in reincarnation—that after death our soul migrates into another body, perhaps in some other animal form.
 Christians do not believe in an immortal soul, about which the Bible is mostly silent, and therefore don’t believe in reincarnation.
 We believe that the body and soul are a unity.
 Therefore our soul is inseparable from the body.
-The Apostles’, Nicene, and Athanasian Creeds affirm the biblical hope of the resurrection of the dead, specifically the resurrection of the body,as an article of faith for Christians.
+At death the soul is in God’s keeping until the body it once animated is raised from the dead.
+The Apostles’, Nicene, and Athanasian Creeds affirm the biblical hope of the resurrection of the dead, specifically the resurrection of the body, as an article of faith for Christians.

 Resurrection is not something we can aspire to; it will simply happen to us.
 St. Paul writes that “the trumpet will sound, and the dead will be raised imperishable, and we shall be changed” (1 Corinthians 15:52).
 The issue is whether we will withstand Christ’s final judgment of the living and the dead.
 We can expect to pass muster with Christ’s coming administration if Christ knows us and counts us among his brothers and sisters.
-We believe we adopted as God’s children and made brothers and sisters of Christ in Holy Baptism, and that in this sacrament we receive the life-giving Spirit of the Father and the Son that will enliven our bodies in the resurrection of the dead.
+We believe we are adopted as God’s children and made brothers and sisters of Christ in Holy Baptism, and that in Baptism we receive the life-giving Spirit of the Father and the Son who energizes us in our service to God and neighbor in this life and will enliven our bodies in the resurrection of the dead.